Which needle do I use for my sewing project?

 Time to de-stress about which needle to use...I'm here to help.

-Needles come in lost of different shape and sizes.
+Needles come in lots of different shape and sizes.

 It can be confusing trying to understand which to use.